menschlabs-challenges/coding-challenge-template/README.md

 ahead and install the following software:

-- Python 2.7 (If you'd rather use Python 3, feel free to try it, but you'll likely have to make changes to the code in order to get it to run, so it' probably not recommended unless you know what you're doing.)
+- Python 2.7 (If you'd rather use Python 3, feel free to try it, but you'll likely have to make changes to the code in order to get it to run, so it's probably not recommended unless you know what you're doing.)
 - git
 - postgresql: A database backend we'll use.
 - ngrok: A handy tool to expose your local development server to the outside world.

-If you're on a Mac, we recommend installing all of these via homebrew:
+If you're on a Mac, we recommend installing all of these via (homebrew)[http://brew.sh/]:

 ```
 $ brew install python git postgresql